chongwongus/TaskFlow-student-project-management/README.md

    - Encrypted messaging (Signal, WhatsApp)
    - Secure team communication tools (Slack direct messages)
 4. Each team member should maintain their own `.env` files with the shared credentials
-5. If you need access to credentials, contact one of the team members
+5. If you need access to credentials, contact one of the team **TaskFlow** members

 ## API Endpoints